 Third party insurance offers the least amount of benefits, covering drivers for damage they do to other motorists and their vehicles.

 Third party fire and theft offers the same protection, but includes cover in the event that a policy-holder’s car is stolen or damaged as a result of arson.

-Comprehensive cover includes cover for damage to your own vehicle in the event of collision and offers a broader range of benefits, including a courtesy car as standard, free motor legal protection cover (up to the value of £100,000) and approved claims repairs guaranteed for five years.
+Comprehensive cover includes cover for damage to your own vehicle in the event of collision and offers a broader range of benefits, including a courtesy car as standard, free motor legal protection cover (up to the value of £100,000) and approved claims repairs guaranteed for three years.